 Outside the entrance to Iwami Ginzan Silver Mine, I was asked to complete COVID contact tracing form.
 However, as soon as I said I was from Yokosuka, their eyes widened in understanding and instead of completing the full form I was only required to give my name and phone number.
 I thanked them, paid the ¥200 fee, and went to the mine shaft.

 The entrance to the silver mine was shockingly, deliciously cool.
 It was at least twenty degrees cooler than the temperature outside.
 The cave ceiling was very low, and I tried to imagine what conditions had been like when the mine had been in operation.
 How difficult it must have been to remove water from the mine, how terrifying to have had to have fresh air blown in.
 One would have had immense physical strength to live this kind of life.

 I was also surprised by the length of the passage, and more than a little disconcerted by how much time passed and how far I traveled inside the passage before seeing another person.

-Back to the Village
+Back at the Village

 Once outside the mine shaft, I saw a small wood shop where a man was filling small pretty satchels from a basket holding tiny dried twigs.
 He offered me a small twig to sniff, and I detected a faint, pleasant aroma.
 Taking the twig back, he took a hammer, thwacked it fiercely, and gave it to me to sniff again.